 If available, the average roof-surface of these buildings might be used to determine an average number of turbines that are to be installed.
-However, this information can often not be easily obtained for a large set of buildings (Rezaeiha et al., 2020).
-In order to simplify the large-scale analysis an assumption about the average number of turbines per buildings can be made.
+However, this information can often not be easily obtained for a large set of buildings.
+In order to simplify the large-scale analysis, an assumption about the average number of turbines per buildings can be made.